The publisher/executive editor and

 In September 2019, Melanie

-Marten added Stacy Harris' journalist profile to the internationally-circulated PRontheGO Pitching
+Marten added Stacy Harris' journalist profile to the

-Guide while Main
+Guide, while Main

 Street Nashville's staff writer Laurie Everett called